 - Pain from the migrated device (hip, pelvis, uterus, etc.)

 - Removal of the device (with or without hysterectomy)

 - Unintended pregnancy, including ectopic (outside the uterus) pregnancy

-- Severe nickel allergies and infections
+- Severe nickel allergies

 - Severe menstrual cramps and/or persistent, abnormal increase of menstrual flow